victor-treten/docker-kindheart-site/README.md

 # Deploying the Kind Heart Charity website with Docker

-Deployment automated with Bash scripts in Test environment.
+Deployment automated with bash scripts in Test environment.

 ## Overview